mmontone/duologue/README.md

 - **error-color**: Prompt error color.

+**Returns**: the entered email

 The email is validated and the process does not stop until the user enters a valid email address.

-   Return: the entered email

 ### prompt-integer (&optional msg &key default (required-p t) if-invalid (color \*prompt-color\*) (error-color \*prompt-error-color\*))
 Prompts for an integer.